Azure/bicep-registry-modules/avm/res/compute/virtual-machine/README.md

 ### Parameter: `extensionCustomScriptProtectedSetting`

-Any object that contains the extension specific protected settings.
+An object that contains the extension specific protected settings.

 - Required: No
 - Type: secureObject